-Next time I will begin to wrap up this series with some reflections about a recent experience as interim COO for a disability-focused organization.
+Next time I will begin to wrap up this series with some highlights of learnings along the journey that began with two years in the Peace Corps.
 And I’ll describe the rest of the hike that day in June of 2018, climbing up my 47th mountain, the second-highest of the 48 peaks, Mt Adams!

 - Mt Tom (1) – A New Journey;